kkamara/nodejs-reactjs-boilerplate/readme.md

 You should remove `config.json` from version-control because all database credentials are stored there.

-For database usage in pipelines, I recommend creating a `testing_config.json` and adding database commands to `package.json`, like `migrate:test` and `seed:test`.
+For database usage in pipelines, I recommend creating a `testing_config.json` and adding database commands to `package.json`, like `migrate:test` and `seed:all:test`.

 ## Installation